 Wellesley's participation and support

 Wellesley College is one of the partners carefully selected for its shared values, academic excellence, nurturing environments, and programs relevant to growth in Africa.
-Over the next six years, Wellesley will provide nine young African women with comprehensive support that includes scholarships, mentoring, and internship opportunities.
+Wellesley will provide a number of young African women—nine Scholars thus far—with comprehensive support that includes scholarships, mentoring, and internship opportunities.
 At Wellesley, these Scholars will build experiences, values, and competencies that are critical to success in the global economy, and that enable them to give back to their communities and home countries.

 Holistic support enables Scholars' success.

 The Mastercard Foundation Scholars Program at Wellesley College goes beyond traditional scholarships.
 The holistic, four-year support includes: